 treatment and the second pregnancy test must be performed within 24 hours prior

 NOTE: The pregnancy test 10 to 14 days prior to initiation of lenalidomide may be omitted,

 at the discretion of the investigator, for any FCCBP/FCBP who has high acuity disease

 requiring immediate treatment with lenalidomide.
 The pregnancy test within 24 hours prior

 to the first dose of lenalidomide is required to be performed.

-The subject may not receive Investigational Product (IP) until the Investigator has
+The participants may not received Investigational Product (IP) until the investigator has

 verified that the results of these pregnancy tests performed on Cycle 1 Day 1 are negative.